 As the DL RS power is an absolute measurement most of the uncertainties form the EIRP accuracy remain the same.
 Also it can be noted that the measured signal is a wanted signal and hence will be beam formed in the same way as the wanted signal, hence any errors which may be dependent on the beam shape will be the same as for the EIRP accuracy measurement.

 Table 9.4.5.3-1: PWS MU value derivation for OTA E-UTRA DL RS power measurement

-Editor’s note: placeholder for the MU table based on the Excel spreadsheet.